Matlock Bath: Railway

 Matlock Bath railway station was built in 1849 on the Midland Railway line between London and Manchester.
 The section from Matlock to Buxton was closed in 1968, as result of the Beeching cuts.

 Today, trains run generally hourly each way between Matlock and Derby on the Derwent Valley Line, operated by East Midlands Railway.

 Roads

 The A6, which links Carlisle with Luton, passes through the town; it provides access to Manchester, Stockport, Bakewell, Matlock and Derby.

 Sport

 The River Derwent in Matlock Bath is a location for canoeing, both recreational and competitive.
 Matlock Canoe Club hosts national-level wild-water racing and slalom events here, and it is an assessment location for the BCU 4 Star award.

+There are numerous cliffs around Matlock Bath used for rock climbing.
+Generally unequipped, the climbing on the cliffs is in traditional style placing protection as you go.
+High Tor, Pic Tor, Willersley Castle Rocks, Wildcat crags and many others are all documented as having many climbs.